autobrr/autobrr/README.md

 For more info check
 the [docs](https://quickbox.io/knowledge-base/v3/applications-v3/autobrr-applications-v3/autobrr-quick-reference/)

-### Shared seedbox
+### Shared Seedbox

-##### One-click installer & Quick installer
+#### One-Click Installer & Quick Installer

 - HostingByDesign (former Seedbox.io) via box
 - Seedit4.me
 - SeedHost.eu
 - Ultra.cc

-##### Install scripts
+##### Installation Scripts

-We have support for a couple other providers out of the box.
+We have support for a couple of other providers out of the box.
-In case your provider is missing then please contact us on [Discord](https://discord.gg/WQ2eUycxyT), so we can add support.
+Please contact us on [Discord](https://discord.gg/WQ2eUycxyT) if your provider is missing.
-The scripts require some input but do most of the work.
+The scripts require some input, but do most of the work.

 #### Swizzin.net